ThinkR-open/fusen/README.md

 <img src="man/figures/fusen_seb_crop_small.jpg" width="25%" />

-Similarly, the {fusen} package uses one flat Rmd template, that you fill in a specific way so that at the end, you can magically `inflate()` it to let a nice package appear.
+Similarly, the {fusen} package uses a flat Rmd template, that you fill in a specific way so that at the end, you can magically `inflate()` it to let a nice package appear.